scrawlon/web-midi-nrpn-tester/README.md

 # Web MIDI NRPN Tester

-Simple app for learning about NRPN MIDI events.
-You can create new NRPN MIDI controllers, and use them to send NRPN events to a connected MIDI device.
+Simple app for creating MIDI NRPN controllers and sending NRPN messages to external devices via Web MIDI.
-This app is powered by the Web MIDI API via JavaScript.

 ---
 **NOTE:** *Web MIDI is not supported in all browsers.
 Google Chrome is recommended, but check